danaithb/PGR209-Exam23/README.md

 Once the application is running, you can access the H2 database console at the following URL: http://localhost:8080/h2-console

 Use the default connection settings provided by Spring Boot to connect to the in-memory H2 database.
-Username is admin and there is no password.

 ## Running Tests